KNMI/RCC/Motivation.md

-Motivation for the Research Code of Conduct (RCC)
+The Research Code of Conduct (RCC)
 ========================================================
-author: The RCC team (more later)
+author: The RRR team
 date: 1.
 June 2017
 autosize: true